praveenande84/Target-Interview/03 Theory/01 Client/02 Javascript/Javascript.md

 ### Variable

 Variables are like containers. we can use these containers to store data during program execution. we can mention a name for identify a particular container.
 So those named Containers are called variables. we can manipulate the data in the containers by reffering that variable name.

 we can store different types of data in the containers.
-In programming languages, we have some categories in data,
+In programming languages, we have some categories in data.

 Javascript supports various data types:
 1. number